 This is not a misinformed diatribe about how design and user experience are more important ranking factors than links.
-Without a doubt, enough of the right kind of links can still rank low quality junk.
+Without a doubt, building enough of the right kind of links can still outrank low quality junk.
 That said, we’re pretty much with Google’s Matt Cutts on the link building obsession:

 “A lot of people think about how do I build more links, and they don’t think about the grander, global picture…you get too focused on search engines…If you look at the history of sites that have done really well…you can take anywhere from Instagram to Path, even Twitter, there’s a cool app called Yardsale, and what those guys try to do is they make design a fundamental piece of why their site is advantageous to go to…If you really get that sweet spot of something compelling, where the design is really good, where the user experience just flows, you’d be amazed just how much growth and traffic and traction you can get as a result.”

 No, not even Matt Cutts is saying that user experience and design are more important ranking factors than links here.
 He’s simply pointing out that the most successful sites on the web put so much effort into design and user experience that they couldn’t care much less about search engines, because they’re going to stay successful with or without rankings.